pyccel.ast.cwrapper module#

 The arguments whose types are printed in the error message.
 These arguments are displayed in the order they appear in the error message.

-- property error_msg#
+- property error_msgView on GitHub#

 The error message that should be formatted.